 With focus of war fighting shifting from contact to more technologically advanced battles, proliferated with sophisticated platforms and non-contact standoff operations, adequate avenues exist for employment of women as warriors.
 Therefore, there is a need to refine the old question: “Do females qualify to be warriors?”
 Today the unequivocal answer to that question is: “YES!”
 And, it is axiomatic; it doesn’t have to be proved, or explained anymore.
 In fact, it is time to refine that question thus: “What can make women better warriors?”
 The answer(s) will have far reaching consequences for the armed forces.
 Women have the ability (and the capability) to be warriors; all that needs to change is the attitudes so that another half of our country’s population can contribute their bit more meaningfully.

-[This article has been published in the INAUGURAL ISSUE of “BLUE YONDER” JOURNAL OF THE CENTRE FOR AIR POWER STUDIES (CAPS) JANUARY-JUNE 2023]
+[This article was published in the INAUGURAL ISSUE of “BLUE YONDER” JOURNAL OF THE CENTRE FOR AIR POWER STUDIES (CAPS) JANUARY-JUNE 2023]

 [i] Gómez, José María, Verdú, M, González-Megías, A et al, The phylogenetic roots of human lethal violence available at https://doi.org/10.1038/nature19758 accessed on September 21, 2022.